 The word "flabby" can mean different things to different people, but it's probably safe to describe the existential state of flabbiness as some combination of underdeveloped muscle and excess fat.
-Of course, when it comes to improving body image, well-toned and shapely arms are usually at the top of the list for both men and women, and yoga does indeed offer many poses that will bestow the arms with strength and definition.

 Video of the Day